As proposed in Maslow’s Hierarchy of Needs theory, humans are social creatures. We require human contact to thrive.

 - Ingestion—contaminated food or water supply

-Below are the additional steps taken at the first sign of a pandemic.
+Below are some of the steps we all saw at the start of the virus’ spread.
 Each of these social isolation measures creates the segregation of human contact, which presents the opportunity for extensive effects on the brain.

 - School closure—Colleges and grade school education is transferred to web-based online courses or homeschooling rather than attending large lectures.